- 211 Texas Helpline: How To Speak To A Live Person On The Phone

 This infographic will walk you through all the Texas Health and Human Services phone number options.

-Editor’s note: Pressing 0 repeatedly worked in the past, but it appears that this tactic no longer allows you to be instantly placed on hold with a 211 Texas operator.
+Editor’s note: Pressing 0 repeatedly worked in the past, but it appears that this tactic no longer allows you to be instantly placed on hold with a 211 Texas referral specialist.

 Select A Language